 Knoller and her husband were attorneys who were caring for two Presa Canarios that belonged to a man in prison.
 At trial, witnesses testified that prior to the attack, Knoller and her husband failed to control the two dogs and refused to muzzle the dogs.
 One witness testified that he was bitten by one of the dogs one year prior to the attack on Diane Whipple.

-In 2001, Whipple was walking in a hallway in her apartment building when the Presa Canarios that Knoller and her husband were caring for attacked her, resulting in her death.
+In 2001, Whipple was walking in a hallway in her apartment building when the Presa Canarios, whom Knoller and her husband were caring for, attacked her, resulting in her death.
 Knoller, according to witness testimony, watched the attack and failed to intervene.
 Knoller’s husband was not home at the time of the accident.
 Knoller’s husband was convicted of involuntary manslaughter and was sentenced to 4 years in prison.
 As previously mentioned, Knoller was convicted of 2nd-degree murder.

 Wrongful death claims

 Diane Whipple’s mother filed a wrongful death claim against Knoller, her husband, and the property management company in order to recover for damages she suffered as a result of losing her daughter.
 Eventually, her claim was settled for an undisclosed amount.

 Sharon Smith made headlines when she moved to file a wrongful death claim against Knoller, her husband, and the property management company as well.
 At the time, same-sex marriages were not legal in California, and that meant that Smith was not permitted by statute to file a wrongful death claim.
 She eventually won the right to proceed with her claim, and she later settled it for an undisclosed amount.